 Revision policy for goods on a balance of payments basis and for services: Each month, a preliminary estimate for the current month and a revised estimate for the immediately preceding month are released.
-After the initial revision, no further revisions are made to a month until more complete source data become available in March, June, September, and and classifications, and changes in estimation methods.
+After the initial revision, no further revisions are made to a month until more complete source data become available in March, June, September, and December. releases in March, June, September, and December contain revised estimates the previous months.
+The release in March also contains revisions for all months of the previous year in order to align the seasonally adjusted monthly data with annual totals.
+The release in June also contains annual revisions, which reflect newly available and more complete source data, changes in definitions and classifications, and changes in estimation methods.
 In addition, the release in February contains revisions to goods for January through November of the most recent year in order to align the seasonally adjusted monthly data with annual totals.